 She took her album to Nashville and met some fans.

-The recordings Mother made in Nashville with Elvis' backing band and a gospel quartet in the late 1950s were restored and re-released by Numero Group as "Fern Jones, The Glory Road."
-Reviews were enthusiastic.
+The Joneses music was re-mastered and released by Numero Group as "Fern Jones, The Glory Road" to great reviews.
 NPR praised it.
 Oxford American called Fern a "Southern Master."
 Tom Moon included Fern in his book "1,000 Recordings To Hear Before You Die."

 click "Media" from the menu at the top of the page.***